 Where an Employee is unable to take their meal break as outline in clause 16.9 above, they will be paid at the appropriate overtime rate up until they are able to take a break or their shift ends.

-An Employee rostered on night shift duty who is not relieved from duty (and on call) during the rostered meal interval shall be granted a meal break of 30 minutes per shift, which shall be counted as time worked whether or not the break is taken.
+An Employee rostered on night shift duty who is not relieved from duty (including during recall) during the rostered meal interval shall be granted a paid meal break of 30 minutes per shift, which shall be counted as time worked whether or not the break is taken.

 Meal Allowance

-Where overtime performed by an Employee exceeds 1 hour, the Employee will get an allowance as outlined in Appendix 1.
+Where overtime and recall performed by an Employee exceeds 1 hour, the Employee will get an allowance as outlined in Appendix 1.

-Where overtime performed by an Employee exceeds 4 hours, the Employee will get a further allowance as outlined in Appendix 1.
+Where overtime and recall performed by an Employee exceeds 4 hours, the Employee will get a further allowance as outlined in Appendix 1.

 Clause 16.13 will not apply if the Employee is working from home.